-To ensure the safeguarding of all stakeholders it is our school policy that personal mobile phones are not used during the school day when children are present.
-Staff are to use their class cameras to take photographs and the internal school telephone system to make and receive necessary phone calls.
+Staff are to use their class cameras or iPads to take photographs and the internal school telephone system to make and receive necessary phone calls.
+Staff may need to access mobile phones for Multi Factor Authentication (MFA) to some school systems.
+Mobile phones should only be used for authentication purposes.
 If staff wish to check their mobile phones during the working day they must do so during designated break times and away from children; where possible mobile phones should be used in staff only areas.
-(There will however be a number of staff who have mobile phones who use these during the day for communication across the site or LTE or to enhance safeguarding.)
+(There will however be a number of staff who have mobile phones and use these during the day for communication across the site, LTE or to enhance safeguarding.)

 We would not expect parents or visitors to use their mobile phones, or other similar devices, whilst visiting our school except for during special occasions where videoing and photographing of their own children has been agreed.
-Posters informing visitors that school is a 'mobile free zone' will be displayed around school.
+Posters informing visitors that school is a 'mobile free zone' may be displayed around school.

-The problems and issues that have been highlighted by the media concern all schools.
-Whilst some of the media interest is hype, there is genuine cause for concern that children might access unsuitable material either accidentally or deliberately.
+The problems and issues surrounding online safety concern all schools.
+Whilst some of the media interest in this subject is hype, there is genuine cause for concern that children might access unsuitable material either accidentally or deliberately.